Skip to content

 4. Some states require ad filing or specific disclosures for certain lines.

-For any specific numeric penalty or filing threshold, check your state directly; the figures vary and.
+For any specific numeric penalty or filing threshold, check your state directly; the figures vary widely.
 The honest move is to treat every ad as if a regulator in your strictest state will read it.
 We build that standard into our insurance landing page work so the same creative holds up across the states you write in.

 CMS Medicare rules: the most specific layer